top of page

 "Age, size, and resulting affordability currently exclude working families and individuals from the housing market.
 We want to change that."

 Our Shelter Working Group partnered with Maine Passive House to offer She Built This, a carpentry workshop for women, in the fall of 2020.
-To be more inclusive, the workshop series has been renamed We Built This - 2022 workshops are happening now!
+To be more inclusive, the workshop series has been renamed We Built This, and is on its way to becoming its own non-profit.

 Norway Equitable Housing Cooperative Project